• About Texas Travel Talk

 1. Texas Historical Sites Are Hidden Gems In Texas

-Whether you’re a history lover or not, the historic district in small towns is sometimes overlooked when vacationing, but it can be a fun history lesson for the whole family.
-My son will often tell me that he is learning the very same thing in the school that we are visiting.
+Whether you’re a history lover or not, the historic districts in small towns are often overlooked when vacationing, but they can be a fun history lesson for the whole family.
+My son frequently tells me he is learning the very same thing in school that we are visiting.
 That right there gives me the chills and reassures me I’ve taken him to a great place.

-There are over 35 historical sites in Texas.
+There are more than 35 historic sites in Texas.
 Below are a few places that I have visited.
-But to get the full list, visit Explore State Historical Sites In Texas.
+To obtain the complete list, visit Explore State Historical Sites in Texas.

 Texas Historical Sites to Visit: